P站视频

 If you would like to learn more about clinical trials that might be right for you, start by asking your doctor if your clinic or hospital conducts clinical trials.?

-Considering complementary and alternative methods
+Considering complementary, integrative, and alternative methods

-You may hear about alternative or complementary methods to relieve symptoms or treat your cancer that your doctors haven’t mentioned.
-These methods can include vitamins, herbs, and special diets, or other methods such as acupuncture or massage, to name a few.
+You may hear about other methods to relieve symptoms or treat your cancer that your doctors haven’t mentioned.
+They can include vitamins, herbs, and special diets, or other methods such as acupuncture or massage, to name a few.

-Complementary methods are treatments that are used along with your regular medical care.
+Complementary and integrative?methods are treatments that are used along with your regular medical care.
 Alternative treatments are used instead of standard medical treatment.
-Although some of these methods might be helpful in relieving symptoms or helping you feel better, many have not been proven to work.
+Although some complementary and integrative methods might be helpful in relieving symptoms or helping you feel better, many have not been proven to work.
 Some might even be harmful.

 Be sure to talk to your cancer care team about any method you are thinking about using.
 They can help you learn what is known (or not known) about the method, which can help you make an informed decision.?